 When visiting Kauai, there a number of attractions to choose from depending on your interests, length of stay, and vacation goals.
+Everyone knows you should do a Kauai luau, but what about attractions and lesser-known things to do?
 Below we have listed the best activities and points of interest for those visiting the island, and we hope you have the opportunity to explore all of them on your next trip!

 Top 10 Things to Do on Kauai

 #1 Explore Waimea Canyon

 Dubbed the “Grand Canyon of the Pacific” by Mark Twain, Waimea Canyon is over 10 miles long and 3,600 feet deep.
 Created thousands of years ago by runoff from nearby Mt Waialeale, the wettest spot on earth, Waimea Canyon includes scenic and brightly-colored gorges, buttes, and crags.
 Pull over at one of the many overlooks along Waimea Canyon Drive or follow a trail hike from Kokee State Park to get an even better look inside the canyon itself.
 Visit the park’s Natural History Museum for more information about trails, flora, fauna, and maps.